frostOWNER3/Ghidra/README.md

 ![Ghidra Logo](https://github.com/frostOWNER3/Ghidra/blob/main/ghidra.png)

 This project, Ghidra, is a Discord multi-tool specifically designed for testing WebHooks.
 It focuses on facilitating the analysis and testing of WebHooks potentially extracted from static configurations within malware samples.
-This allows security researchers and analysts to understand how these WebHooks function and the potential risks they pose.
+T\
 **Development Started:** January 18, 2025

 **Key Features:**